A Planting Guide For Citrus Trees

 Do I Need a Pollinator?

-The short answer is no – except for a few very unusual varieties, all citrus trees will grow a full crop without another tree nearby.
+The short answer is no, most citrus trees do not need a pollinator – except for a few very unusual varieties, all citrus trees will grow a full crop without another tree nearby.
 In fact, the fruit is often better you’re your tree is grown alone, because it will contain no seeds.
 Even indoors, hand pollination is not necessary, although you will see it often suggested.

 Preparing the Planting Site

 Good soil preparation is the key to the success of your tree.
-You goal is to make a large area of looser soil that the young roots can penetrate easily, getting food as they go and establishing quickly.
+Your goal is to make a large area of looser soil that the young roots can penetrate easily, getting food as they go and establishing quickly.
 You need to have an area at least three times the diameter of the pot dug as deep as your spade will go.
 Add some organic material to the soil as you dig.
-Almost any kind of organic material is good, among the best are well-rotted cow, sheep, or horse manure (if you can obtain them); garden compost; any ‘top-soil’ from a garden centre; or if you have nothing else, peat-moss.
+Almost any kind of organic material is good, among the best are well-rotted cow, sheep, or horse manure; garden compost; any ‘top-soil’ from a garden center; or if you have nothing else, peat-moss.
 A bucket per tree is about right, but any amount you have is worthwhile.
 In addition, trees need fertilizer to help develop their roots.
 This can be rock phosphate or bone-meal or any kind of superphosphate.
 There are many ‘tree planting’ fertilizers available too and they all work well, so whatever is available will be fine.

 Remove roots of weeds from the area and any stones bigger than your fist.
 Smaller stones can be left and it is not a good idea to sieve the soil to remove smaller stones they are best left in and can help with drainage.